Social Engineering: 4 Red Flag Questions

 Social Engineering

-Ninety percent of all cyberattacks involve social engineering, the art of manipulating or influencing your employees to gain control over your organization’s computer system.
-Cybercriminals look for opportunities to motivate you to open an attachment, click a link, or take some sort of action that allows them to breach your security.
+Social engineering examples are important to know in 2023 for a handful of reasons.
+The primary is that 90% of all cyberattacks involve social engineering, which is the art of manipulating your employees to gain control over your organization’s computer system.
+Cybercriminals look for various opportunities to motivate you to act.
+Here are a few examples of social engineering and ways to prevent them:

 1. Does the message arrive unexpectedly?
 We all get messages every day that we don’t expect, but an email, call, or text that comes without warning is more likely to be social engineering.